erwinsmit/blog/src/pages/speed-up-your-sitecore-react-implementation/index.md

     }
 }
 ```
-Now, if all is well, you will see a whole bunch of JavaScript files loaded in your requests instead of the one big bundle
+Now, if all is well, you will see a whole bunch of JavaScript files loaded in your requests instead of the one big bundle.

 ![](./codesplitting-requests.jpg "Code splitting requests")